grafana/tempo/docs/tempo/website/setup/set-up-test-app.md

 kubectl apply --namespace default -f agent.yaml
 ```

-Deploy the Grafana Agent using the instructions from one the relevant instructions above.
+Deploy Grafana Agent using the instructions from the relevant instructions above.

 ## Create a Grafana Tempo data source